OliviaGi/OliviaGi/README.md

 # ✨ About Me:
-🔭 I’m currently working on creating and designing websites<br>🌱 I’m currently learning JavaScript and SASS<br>⚡ Fun fact My first exposure to web development was **[Neopets](https://www.neopets.com/help/html1.phtml)** in the early 2000s (their HTML1 guide is still up and running).
+🔭 I’m currently working on creating and designing websites<br>🌱 I’m currently learning JavaScript, Wordpress and SASS<br>⚡ Fun fact My first exposure to web development was **[Neopets](https://www.neopets.com/help/html1.phtml)** in the early 2000s (their HTML1 guide is still up and running).
 Took me a while to rediscover web development as an adult, but I'm enjoying it just as much as I did back then<br>🖖 When I'm not at a computer you'll find me making clothing on my vintage sewing machine or watching Star Trek

 # 💻 Tech Stack: